Design and development of a haptic simulator for learning about spasticity

 Application

-The application must be sent to the supervisors by e-mail, indicating "HASPA PhD Application" in the subject line.
+The application file must be sent to supervisors by email, with "HASPA PhD Application" clearly stated in the subject line.

-- a letter of application explaining the candidate's motivations for embarking on a thesis, addressing the proposed subject and showing the links between the candidate's profile and the themes of the thesis topic,
+• a cover letter explaining the applicant's motivation for pursuing a PhD, addressing the proposed topic, and demonstrating the links between the applicant's profile and the themes of the thesis topic,

-- academic transcripts (Bachelor's degree, Master's degree 1 and first semester of Master's degree 2 or engineering school)
+• transcripts (Bachelor's degree, Master's 1 and first semester of Master's 2 or engineering school)